polygence/spending-frontend/README.md

 - Unit tests
 - Error handling

-If there are any pre-existing patterns in the code that you don't like, feel free to change them!

 ### Not required, but nice to have

 - Use a web application framework (eg. React)